 What if you could increase your net worth by a $100k in the next five years?

-Although increasing your net worth by this amount can seem like a monumental task, the fact of the matter is that it can be done – even for the average person or family with an average income.
+Increasing your net worth by this amount can seem like a monumental task.
+But the fact of the matter is that it can be done – even for the ordinary person or family with an average income.

 Four steps to grow your wealth by $100k in 5 years

 Building wealth – at least for most people – is a marathon and not a sprint.
 It’s a “slow and steady wins the race” type of endeavor.
 By taking advantage of a combination of the steps below, you can easily have an increase in your net worth of $100,000 – or even more – in a just handful of years.